Aniruddh-fullstac/KnowWiz_Pre_Hackathon_Task/README.md

 ## License
 MIT License - See LICENSE file for details

-## Contributors
-- Your Name - Initial work

 ## Acknowledgments
 - DataStax Astra DB for database
 - OpenAI for AI capabilities